An Expat Talks about Living in

 For me, I am learning the names of the streets, areas, districts and bus routes so that I can get around.
 I live in a rural section about 12 miles from central Cuenca.
 I take buses from my district and taxis from the bottom of the hill, to locations within Cuenca, unless I have managed to locate a bus route, and then I hand the bus driver a written note of where I need to get off.
 The bus drivers always notify me because they can see me and my rain or sun hat, through the mirror.

-I have attempted to go to many activities including free movies, therapist lectures, free Spanish conversation classes, but so far I have only managed to get to the expat health insurance should take a minute to get a quote from our trusted expat health insurance partner, CIGNA.
+I have attempted to go to many activities including free movies, therapist lectures, free Spanish conversation classes, but so far I have only managed to get to the

 In terms of religious, racial, economic and cultural diversity, are the people of this city or town diverse?
 Are they accepting of differences?
 Describe.